akostrik/CPP_module_42/README.md

 * IEEE: ${denormals} = {subnormals}$ (there are no denormalized binary numbers outside the subnormal range)

 **Subnormal floating point numbers**:
-* A sybset of demormilised numbers
+* A subset of demormilised numbers
 * Any non-zero number with magnitude smaller than the smallest positive normal number
 * Fill the underflow gap around zero
 * If normalized, would have exponents below the smallest representable exponent